 Informal Non-profit Organizations

 You can form an informal non-profit, simply by getting together with other people to provide support or services to benefit others.
-There are no special benefits in being an informal non-profit, other than personal satisfaction in helping others, but there may be certain legal liabilities as you conduct charity activities without incorporating.
+There are no special benefits in being an informal non-profit, other than personal satisfaction in helping others, but there may be certain legal liabilities as you conduct charity activities without incorporating and the members’ or donors’ contributions are not tax deductible.
+This type of non-profit organization is not obligated to file tax returns.

 Incorporated Non-profit Organizations